Learn How to Protect Your Businessfrom Non-Fraud Chargebacks

 The same goes for e-commerce transactions: documentation or proof that the digital product or service was provided, such as the date and time goods/services were downloaded.

 Common non-fraud chargeback #3: Customer requests a credit or their credit was not processed

 Customer complaint: Cancelled the order of goods or services.

-Your prevention plan: Order cancellations are a part of doing business, but to make sure that they don’t cause you or your customers problems, you should:
+Your prevention plan: Order cancellations are a part of doing business, but to help prevent problems for you and your customers, you should:

-- Be aware of the local regulations and laws around refunds, cancellations or credits.
+Be aware of the laws around refunds, cancellations or credits.

 Your best defense in a dispute: You should provide specific and concrete evidence to prove that your cancellation and/or refund policy was clearly stated at the time of the transaction and acknowledged by your customer.

 Your response plan: Talk to your customer first and see if you can resolve the complaint that way.
 If not, here’s the compelling evidence that you’ll need:

 Documentation (e.g., transaction receipt, signed contract, invoice, etc.) illustrating that your policies were clearly presented to the cardholder and acknowledged at the time of the transaction.

 For more information about how to navigate the disputes process, please see our Support Centre article about resolving payment disputes.
 You can also learn more about how Square helps protect your business with Square Secure here.